 Obviously JDO allows potentially any "query language" to be invoked using its API.
-With DataNucleus and RDBMS datastores we can do the following
+We can do the following

-'''

 Query q = pm.newQuery("STOREDPROC", "MY_TEST_SP_1");

-'''

 Now on its own this will simply invoke the define stored procedure (MY_TEST_SP_1) in the datastore.
 Obviously we want more control than that, so this is where you use DataNucleus specifics.
 Let's start by accessing the internal stored procedure query